 There are such a lot of good things to talk about this laptop but I will talk about only relevant points to you.

-The display of the laptop is 15.6 inch full HD IPS display that has good viewing angles and color accuracy however it isn’t the best display at this price.
+The display of the laptop is a 15.6 inch full HD IPS display that has good viewing angles and color accuracy however it isn’t the best display at this price.

 The build quality of this machine is top-notch. the top panel of the laptop is formed out of metal whereas the rest of the body is made of plastic mostly.
 By no means that, this is a light-weight or portable laptop.
 It weighs 6 pounds (2.7 kg) and it might be very hard to use as a portable machine.